 Fabric is part of brand identity.

-5. Bulk production stability
+5. Bulk Production Stability

 A hoodie can look great in the first sample but still become difficult in bulk.
 Fabric shrinkage, spirality, shade consistency, and surface behavior all matter once the order scales.